reshmabidikar/slate/source/includes/_invoice.md

 ## Translation

+These endpoints support translation of invoices as well as other necessary entities to a different language when required by the customer.
 Refer to our [Internationalization manual](http://docs.killbill.io/0.20/internationalization.html#_invoice_templates) for an introduction.

 ### Upload the catalog translation for the tenant

+Uploads a catalog transaltion document that will be saved under a specified locale.
+The translation document gives a translation for specific names in the current catalog.

 **HTTP Request**